COVID-19 vaccination is an important tool to help end the pandemic

 - Several U.S. airports are now offering COVID-19 vaccines (primarily Johnson & Johnson) at the airport upon arrival.
 At this time, these are walk-in clinics and do not require an appointment.
 Insurance is also not required, and the vaccination is free of cost.
 Here is information from some airports in California:

 > SNA - Orange County

 > SFO – San Francisco

 If you want to receive the vaccine when you arrive in California, people ages 12 and older can receive the vaccine in California.
-Find information from My Turn or from Student Health and Counseling Services about how to sign up.
+Find information from My Turn, the new national database Vaccines.gov, or from Student Health and Counseling Services about how to sign up.
 (July 2, 2021)